surfalytics/data-projects/bi-projects/01_bi_dashboard_with_microsoft_fabric/readme.md

 3. SQL and Power BI
 4. Traditional Azure Data Factory

-Even if something not yet clear, we will cover these topics.
+Even if something is not yet clear, we will cover these topics.

 ## Implementation